deepaksithu/Data_Visualization_with_Tableau_Notes/Lesson_3_Data_Visualizations_in_Tableau.md

 - when joining sheets, click the join icon to confirm that the join is using the correct column from each sheet

 **10. Text: Combining Data Recap**
+- can either do a union or a join
+- you can make a union by dragging sheet2 below sheet1, this appends sheet2 to the bottom of sheet1
+- you can join by dragging sheet2 into the top panel

 **12. Video: What Can You Create in Tableau?**